Now that your child has been referred for a surgical evaluation, what exactly does this involve? Surgical evaluations usually occur in two phases:

 After the Phase I evaluation, your child’s medical team will decide the next steps.
 Sometimes, it is very clear at this point if the child is a good candidate for surgery.
 Other times, there is uncertainty, and more testing is needed.
 This next step is called a Phase II evaluation.
-Phase II involves another video EEG, but this time, the electrodes are placed inside the skull.
-Since this requires surgery, it is important to discuss potential risks with the team before you proceed.
+Phase II involves another video EEG, but this time, the electrodes are directly on the brain or through the brain matter.
+Because this requires surgery, it is important to discuss potential risks with the team before you proceed.

 Subdural (also known as electrocorticography)

 A subdural electrode grid (often referred to by doctors and families as ‘grids’) is a thin sheet of material with many very small electrodes in it.
 The grid is placed directly on the surface of the brain, and a VEEG is performed in an epilepsy monitoring unit.
 The advantage of the subdural grid is that it can give you a more accurate picture of your child’s brain activity because it is directly on the brain, rather than performing the EEG through layers of bone, skin, fat tissue, and muscle as you had in Phase I VEEG.

 Depth electrodes are electrodes on small wires that are implanted in the brain and can pick up EEG activity from deep inside the brain.